Cedar Bayou Texas Bat Extraction From Attics By The Critter Squad

 Bat Trapping and Removal Companies in Cedar Bayou

-Once you have spent the time confirming bats are in your home you’ll want to look for ways they are getting in.
+After the bats are removed, it is best to clean up any guano or urine to prevent spread of disease.
 Trapping and removal of a bat in Texas can be tricky and should never be attempted if the bat was found in a room where people were sleeping.
-Since bats consume extremely high numbers of mosquitoes and other night-flying insects, they are very beneficial to have around.
+Roosting preference depends on the species and even gender of the bats, but we are only concerned with colonizing bats such as the three mentioned above.
 While at your property, Cedar Bayou bat control will identify the entry points bats are using to access your home and make recommendations to exclude them permanently.
-Read more about bats in the chimney here.
+No colony should be excluded from return until the young are capable of flying.
 Nuisance bats suspected of having rabies should always be left for professionals to remove.

 HOW DO I GET RID OF BATS FROM AN ATTIC?
 Bat removal is not a simple task.
-It has a wingspan up to 13 inches, and can live up to 19 years in the wild.
+The presence of a bat in your home during the winter could be an indication you have a colony of bats living in your home.
 There is no effective bat repellent for example that can do the job easily.
 The proper way to get rid of them is to exclude the colony – seal off 100% of possible secondary entry points on the home and remove all of the bats from the building safely.
-It's very rare that one just flies in.
+Those that have emphysema, pneumonia, or bronchitis are also particularly prone.
 It is often very challenging, and it must be done just the right way.
 An amateur attempt, by someone with no experience, or worse, a pest control company that uses bat poison, could result in disaster – dead, rotting bats, and bats swarming throughout the walls and the home.
-The first step usually requires an observation of the structure shortly after sunset to locate the entrance/exit holes.
+Once it dries it can release toxic fungal spores into the air.

 Humane Bat Extraction in Cedar Bayou Harris, County TX

 So, one day you were coming into your home in the early evening and you notice a bat either working its way through some loose board in the siding of your house or maybe it even swoops writing through the doorway and into your home.